vickneee/mysql-database/README.md

     node PieniYritysServer.js

-The results will be displayed on your terminal.
+The query results will be displayed in your terminal.

 <img width="311" alt="Screenshot 2023-06-03 at 4 00 48" src="https://github.com/vickneee/mysql-database/assets/93821265/9f85544c-d585-4874-b716-2ec1aee7fa47">